00sapo/ask-llm.py/Readme.md

   output structure, you can set a boolean field to be used for filtering the collection of PDFs and papers.
 If the field is `true`, the document will be included in the final report, otherwise it will be excluded.
+  - **Semantic Scholar:** `Semantic-Scholar: <true|false>` to enable or disable searching for papers on Semantic Scholar.
+If enabled, no LLM will be involved and query text will be used to search papers on Semantic Scholar.
+The retrieved papers will be merged to the provided bibtex or PDF files and used in subsequent queries.
+You can use any further search option and query logical operators as described in the Semantic Scholar API [docs](https://api.semanticscholar.org/api-docs/#tag/Paper-Data/operation/get_graph_paper_bulk_search).
+  By default, results will be sorted by citation count.

   Options are kept for the subsequent queries, so you can specify them only once at the beginning, change them for a certain query, and then revert to the previous value